-Fortescue Metals Group, an iron ore mining company based in Perth, Western Australia, withheld $1.9 million in royalty payments from the Wintawari Guruma aboriginal peoples after the tribe asked the company to provide details of extraction plans on their traditional lands that contain many sacred cultural sites.
+Fortescue Metals Group, an iron ore mining company based in Perth, Western Australia, withheld $1.9 million in royalty payments from the Wintawari Guruma aboriginal peoples after the indigenous community asked the company to provide details of extraction plans on their traditional lands that contain many sacred cultural sites.

 Over the years, the Wintawari Guruma estimate that some 434 heritage sites on their land have been destroyed by mining while another 285 sites have been blocked off to them.
 "We've got nothing to show for our next lot of generations,” July Hicks, a Wintawari Guruma Elder, told the Australian Broadcasting Corporation (ABC).
 “They're going to have nothing left to talk about, nothing here to say 'this is where your descendants lived, this is where your elders came from,' because of mining companies just destroying the land.”